FeverDevJohnny/impactcontroller/README.md

 Step Height [Float]: This determines how far the player can move vertically to walk up a stair step.

 Smooth Stepping [Boolean]: Determines whether or not the motion component should use a unique smoothing system when ascending stairs.
-It removes the popping that naturally happens, but comes with the consequence that the camera will move lazily to its goal position.
+It removes the popping that naturally happens but comes with the consequence that the camera will move lazily to its goal position.

-Smooth Player Body Stepping [Boolean]: Determines whether or not the player art root should be interpolated up stairs, similar to what smooth stepping does for the camera.
+Smooth Player Body Stepping [Boolean]: Determines whether or not the player art root should be interpolated upstairs, similar to what smooth stepping does for the camera.
 Naturally, it comes with similar technical issues to consider.

-Anti Guttering [Boolean]: Anti-guttering is a feature that prevents the player from getting trapped in physical scenarios where they cannot necessarily ground, but cannot move either.
-These include, well, gutters (two 45 degree planes intersecting can replicate this effect).
+Anti-Guttering [Boolean]: Anti-guttering is a feature that prevents the player from getting trapped in physical scenarios where they cannot necessarily ground but cannot move either.
+These include, well, gutters (two 45-degree planes intersecting can replicate this effect).
 Enabling this will allow players to jump if the system registers that they're stuck too long somewhere.

 Gravity [Float]: Determines how much downward force is applied to the player each frame.